noam-kimhi/university-summaries/intro-to-object-oriented-programming-67125/README.md

 This folder contains my summary for the course **Object Oriented Programming** (67125) taught at Hebrew University of Jerusalem (2025).

 ## 📄 Contents
-- `intro to object oriented programming summary.pdf` — Full summary of the course.
+- `Intro to Object Oriented Programming Summary.pdf` — Full summary of the course.

 ## 📚 Topics Covered
 - Topic 1: Intro to Objects and Java